 Rather than hiding behind a computer screen, our advisors are leveraging data to best prioritize real-life, relationship-based touchpoints, intervening where we’re needed most to make a significant impact on student outcomes.
 Curious how it works?
 Here’s a peek into our technology toolkit –

 Purpose: Keep everything – from financial aid packages to text messages – in one place.
 Centralizing our data collection is a core principle that makes it possible to provide individualized support at scale.
-From financial aid packages to academic progress, to every communication with our students, whether by call, email or text, all data is centralized in our Dell Scholar admin tool (adapted as student management platform GradSnapp), where it can be accessed by every member of our staff.
+From financial aid packages to academic progress, to every communication with our students, whether by call, email or text, all data is centralized in our Dell Scholar admin tool, where it can be accessed by every member of our staff.

 This allows our team the flexibility for immediate action and interventions, so any advisor can jump in when a student needs support.
 We’re also offered a clear picture of how different factors in a student’s life may be impacting one another, to identify meaningful trends or barriers to student success.
 Finally, our data centralization allows us to reduce administrative tasks, freeing up our time for more valuable student interactions.